-For the fiscal year ended August 31, 2020, the University's endowment posted a gain of 7.1 percent.
-The gain was achieved in a volatile environment for markets, with double-digit positive returns for global equities (MSCI ACWI Index 16.5 percent) in the period.
-The fiscal year included a sharp sell-off in the first quarter of 2020 due to the global pandemic, followed by a strong unprecedented recovery through the fiscal year end.
+For the fiscal year ended August 31, 2021, the University's Long-Term Balanced Pool posted a gain of 37 percent.
+The gain was achieved in a buoyant environment for markets, with double-digit positive returns for global equities (MSCI ACWI Index 28.6 percent) in the period.
+The performance for the 12 months ended August 31, 2021, is among the highest in recent memory.
+While the 37 percent return was heavily influenced by extremely positive results from several venture capital and growth equity managers, there were broad-based contributions across the Long-Term Balanced Pool in both absolute terms and relative to benchmarks.
 This highlights the importance of the endowment's diversification across asset classes.

-Strong returns in equities, private equity, and venture capital drove the positive results in the period, while real assets detracted due to a challenging environment for natural resources.
+Strong returns in equities, private equity, and venture capital drove the positive results in the period, while real assets and absolute return also had positive relative performance.
+The venture capital portfolio was the primary catalyst as it benefitted from enormous value creation.
+Transformative software trends and business disruption continued to drive successful company formation and earnings growth.

-The market value of the Long-Term Balanced Pool was \$11.1 billion at fiscal year end, an increase from \$10.8 billion at August 31, 2019.
-Investment gains of \$816 million and other inflows exceeded spending and administrative support of \$562 million.
-On August 31, 2020, the University's investment assets-including the Long-Term Balanced Pool, cash and separately invested University holdings-totaled \$11.5 billion.
+The market value of the Long-Term Balanced Pool was \$14.9 billion at fiscal year end, an increase from \$11.1 billion at August 31, 2020.
+Investment gains of \$4.36 billion and other inflows were more than spending and administrative support of \$588 million.